-Julia Jackson is the Museum Store’s creative brain-power and organizational manager behind items like the Roy Lichtenstein Crying Girl V-neck T-shirt shown at left (I get so many complements when I wear mine and it’s really soft, too!) and the Calatrava-inspired “Wings” earrings that I love.
+Julia Jackson is the Museum Store’s creative brain-power and organizational manager behind items like the Roy Lichtenstein Crying Girl V-neck T-shirt (I get so many complements when I wear mine and it’s really soft, too!) and the Calatrava-inspired “Wings” earrings that I love.

 Here is a simplified breakdown of Julia’s design and organization process:

-ii) Gain approval from the curatorial department on both the artwork and the medium.
-For example, the curators might get upset to see Abbott Handerson Thayer’s An Angel on a shot-glass, but it does translate beautifully onto a gilded ornament like at right.
+2) Gain approval from the curatorial department on both the artwork and the medium.
+For example, the curators might get upset to see Abbott Handerson Thayer’s An Angel on a shot-glass, but it does translate beautifully onto a gilded ornament.

 If so, Stephanie will give Julia contact information for either:

 (a) the artist

 (b) the artist’s estate, or

 4) Negotiate fees and acquire rights with above (a), (b), or (c)

 5) Contact a local Marketing Consultant who will put Julia in touch with a product manufacturer that is capable of making her vision come to life.

 6) As the item moves through the production process, Julia is continuously in contact with the Curatorial team and the artist’s representative to ensure that the artwork is being reproduced faithfully.
 Stephanie is again a great resource for color-checking!